tnagler/website/content/seminar-past/index.md

 ## Past meetings

+**02-11-2020** | Sanne Willems
+_Variability in the interpretation of probability phrases used in Dutch news articles - a risk for miscommunication_

 **19-10-2020** | Richard Gill
 *Two small-data n << p case studies: Hydroxychloroquine cocktail for early COVID-19 infection; Marseilles and Meijel*